Maria: The Woman the System Has to Work For

 Maria hadn’t.
 But she realized: this was the same skill that made her good at cleaning.
 Seeing what’s out of place.
 Noticing what everyone else misses.

-The economy had spent fifteen years paying her to notice dirty bathrooms.
+The economy had spent over twenty years paying her to notice dirty bathrooms.
 It turns out the skill generalizes.

 Month 6: Team Leader Training